 The Brown Marmorated Stinkbug (Halyomorpha halys (Stål) (Hemiptera: Pentatomidae) is an invasive species that made its way from Asia to North America and was first officially documented in Allentown, PA in 2001 (it probably arrived several years earlier).
 The insect has spread across a number of Eastern US States, and its presence has now been documented in Oregon and California, as well.
 The species was first documented in NY in the Hudson Valley Region in 2008.
-We currently do not know the size or distribution of this pest in NY, but reports of sightings increased during 2010.
+We currently do not know the size or distribution of this pest in NY, but reports of sightings have increased annually since 2010.

 The map below shows our current knowledge of the documented distribution of Brown Marmorated Stinkbug in NY.
 You can click on the map to see a larger image.

 2013 Brown Marmorated Stink Bug Activity in Agriculture